Can Gerbils Eat Oranges? (Fresh, Dried and Peels)

 Why You Shouldn’t Give Oranges to Gerbils

 According to the RSPCA, gerbils can eat oranges.https://www.rspca.org.uk/adviceandwelfare/pets/rodents/gerbils/diet However, citrus fruit, like an orange, is often disliked by gerbils because of the taste.
 Oranges also have high acidity.
 Most gerbil owners won’t feed oranges to their gerbils because of the high acidity and high percentage of water.
-I also don’t recommend feeding oranges and if you do feed them, only do so in very small amounts.
+I also don’t recommend feeding oranges; if you feed them, only do so in very small amounts.
 There are far better alternatives to feed, such as apples or bananas.

 Can gerbils have orange juice?